JimDesu/basis-lang/spec.md

 .cmd writeAll: List[String] lines / Logger logger = ...
 ```

 The signature variations for constructors (&sect;3.9), single-receiver methods (&sect;3.10), and multi-receiver methods (&sect;3.11) modify the prefix portion of the signature shape &mdash; the part before the parameter list &mdash; but otherwise reuse the parameter, implicit, result-designator, and body grammar of the regular form.
-Subcommands (&sect;3.12) use the regular-command signature shape (no receiver, no class-bound dispatch) and follow the same body grammar; the `.sub` introducer and the lexical-scope restriction are what distinguish a subcommand from a regular `.cmd`.
+Subcommands (&sect;3.12) use the regular-command signature shape (no receiver, no concept-bound dispatch) and follow the same body grammar; the `.sub` introducer and the lexical-scope restriction are what distinguish a subcommand from a regular `.cmd`.
 Frame-exit hooks (&sect;3.13) are block markers within bodies, not signature shapes; they have no signature surface.

 ### 3.3 Parameter Modes